ContainerSolutions/terraform-examples/CONTRIBUTING.md

     bundle exec jekyll serve
     </pre>
 4. Commit changes on the new branch and push
-5. Create a Pull Request to merge updated terraform-examples-UI-update-.. branch to terraform-examples-UI branch.
+5. Create a Pull Request to merge updated terraform-examples-UI-update-... branch to terraform-examples-UI branch.
-6. Check CI run for Pull Request terraform-examples-UI branch
+6. Check CI run for the Pull Request terraform-examples-UI branch
-7. Request a review for proposed updates
+7. Request a review for the proposed updates
-8. After PR is merged, confirm updates on live page
+8. After the PR is merged, confirm updates on the live page